Stories of Technology, Innovation, & Entrepreneurship in the Southeast

 A Knoxville-based vibration technology company could soon save TVA millions

-Ultrasonic Technology Solutions (UTS), founded by Dr. Ayyoub Momen, develops new methods for commercial and industrial drying.
-Instead of using heat, which consumes a lot of energy, UTS uses vibration technology to remove water as a cold mist.
+Dr. Ayyoub Momen develops new methods for commercial and industrial drying.
+Instead of using heat, which consumes a lot of energy, Ultasonic Technology Solutions uses vibration technology to remove water as a cold mist.

-The Ultrasonic Technology Solutions (UTS) team is exploring another use of this fast-vibration technology, one that will put its innovation front and center in one of the biggest energy hubs in the nation.
+The Ultrasonic Technology Solutions (UTS) team is exploring another use of this fast-vibration technology.
+It will put its innovation front and center in one of the biggest energy hubs in the nation.

-The nation’s largest public power utility, Tennessee Valley Authority (TVA), has partnered with UTS to pilot its mechanical vibration technology as a deicing solution for power plants.
+The nation’s largest public power utility, Tennessee Valley Authority (TVA), has partnered with UTS.
+They are piloting its mechanical vibration technology as a deicing solution for power plants.

 Curt Jawdy, the Senior Manager of Research & Development at TVA, noted that “TVA is always looking to deploy technologies in new ways to solve problems.
-In this case, we were evaluating UTS as a drying technology and were pleased to see that it was excellent at breaking up ice, indicating the potential to solve a longstanding cost driver in our nuclear fleet.”
+In this case, we were evaluating UTS as a drying technology.
+We were pleased to see that it was excellent at breaking up ice, indicating the potential to solve a longstanding cost driver in our nuclear fleet.”

 The integration of vibration, ice, and power plants